ntieu4328/TryHackMe/Advent of Cyber 2024.md

   * Settings -> Allow Brup's browser to run without a sandbox
   * Proxy -> Intercept -> Open Browser
   * In browser -> browse website
+  * If website doesn't load change settings -> proxy -> request interception rule (all check) -> response interception rule (all check)
   * Proxy -> HTTP History
   * Find request to exploit -> send to repeater -> edit request -> Send
+  * If you want to repeat exploit multiple times:
+    * in request code box press ctrl+r how many times you want to execute exploit
+    * click + icon and create tab group
+    * send group sequence(one at a time) or parallel (at same time)

 YARA - Tool used to identify and classify malware based on patterns in its code.
 Done by writing custom rules to scan for specific characteristics like particular strings, file headers, or behaviours.